RI-imaging/ODTbrain/docs/index.rst

+.. _index:

 ODTbrain documentation
 ======================

 ODTbrain provides image reconstruction algorithms for Optical Diffraction Tomography with a Born and Rytov Approximation-based Inversion to compute the refractive index (n) in 2D and in 3D.
 This is the documentaion of ODTbrain version |release|.

 .. toctree::
    :maxdepth: 4